4TUResearchData/soss/README.md

 ## Expected contributions

+* 1. Add descriptors on existing RDF data model (reusing existing ontologies)
-* 1. A framework to generate the dataset in RDF.
+* 2. A framework to generate the dataset in RDF.
 It includes scripts for the collection of data and execution of the FAIR tests discrepancies in a sandbox environment
-* 2. Raw data files from the dataset generation that can be reused for futher researcher
+* 3. Raw data files from the dataset generation that can be reused for futher researcher

 ## Materials and resources